ViEW228/widget-comments/README.md

 ```
+After installing node.js.
 Open the folder in the terminal.
 Enter command: npm init
 ```